UniPiTechnology/evok/README.md

 Download the latest revision from our repository using git client

     git clone https://github.com/UniPiTechnology/evok
-    cd evok

 or using wget:

     wget https://api.github.com/repos/UniPiTechnology/evok/zipball/master
-    unzip master
+    unzip master && mv UniPiTechnology-evok* evok

+And run the installation script and follow the given instructions

-    cd UniPiTechnology-evok-xxxxxxx
+    cd evok
     chmod +x install-evok.sh uninstall-evok.sh

-And run the installation script

     sudo ./install-evok.sh

 To uninstall it, run the installation script which is also located in `/opt/evok/` fodler after installation

     sudo ./uninstall-evok.sh

-After the installation, do not forget to copy the content of www folder to eg. `/var/www/` (default location for searching static files).

-    sudo cp -r www/ /var/

 If you need to change the folder or the listening port, do it in /etc/evok.conf file.

-When done simply start the daemon by executing `sudo service evok start`
+When done, simply start the daemon by executing `sudo service evok start`

 The installation script also enables the I2C subsystem (if not enabled before) but the uninstallation script does not disable it back.